 But pull all of the cleaning products out of your cabinet — under the sink or in the linen closet, wherever you keep that mess of spray bottles.
 Pull out your perfumes, nail polish, shampoo, body wash, conditioner, moisturizers, and anything else you regularly apply to your body.

-It’s likely that you’ll find glycol ethers, parabens, phthalates in the ingredients.
+It’s likely that you’ll find glycol ethers, parabens, and phthalates in the ingredients.

 Run Couch Prospects Through the EDC Checklist